-Butter is the main ingredient in almost all traditional baking recipes, used for breads, brownies, cakes, cookies, cupcakes, quick breads and just about everything else, and most dairy-free recipes will use either oil, soy margarine or shortening to stand in for butter in a given recipe, sometimes cutting down the fat with pureed fruits such as apples, bananas or dates.
-For health reasons, many people prefer to use liquid oils such as canola and olive oil in place of butter for dairy-free baking, and while in many cases this will still produce fabulous results, it is also often the case that it cannot stand in for butter on its own.
+Butter is the main ingredient in almost all traditional baking recipes.
+It's used for breads, brownies, cakes, cookies, cupcakes, quick breads, and just about everything else.
+Most dairy-free recipes will use dairy-free substitutes, such as oil, soy margarine, or shortening, to stand in for butter in a given recipe.
+For health reasons, many people prefer to use liquid oils, such as canola and olive oil, in place of butter for dairy-free baking.
+In many cases, this will still produce fabulous results—however, it is also often the case that oil cannot stand in for butter on its own.

-First of all, to understand how to properly substitute for butter, it is important to have an understanding of how it functions in various baking recipes.
-In most recipes for cakes, cupcakes, and quick breads, the process of creaming butter with granulated sugar is extremely important to achieving the even-rising, rich, spongy texture that is so definitive of these products.
-It is during the 3 to 5 minutes of beating the sugar into the butter until it is "fluffy" that the sugar granules cut into the butter and aerate the dense fat to give cakes a rich texture and flavor that will also rise.
+To understand how to properly substitute for butter, it is important to understand how butter functions in various baking recipes.
+In most recipes for cakes, cupcakes, and quick breads, the process of creaming butter with granulated sugar is extremely important to achieving the even-rising, rich, spongy texture that characterizes these products.
+It is during the 3 to 5 minutes of beating the sugar into the butter until it is "fluffy" that the sugar granules aerate the dense fat.
+This gives cakes a rich texture and flavor that will also rise.

 Baking Cakes Without Butter

-It is because of this "creaming" step that using oil alone in place of butter for cakes and cupcakes instead of margarine or shortening can become problematic.
+It is because of this creaming step that using oil instead of butter for baking can be problematic.

-Separating eggs, beating the yolks with the sugar or sweetener, and then folding the egg whites into the other ingredients is another great way to give your oil-based cakes and quick breads both richness and lift and allows you to bake without using margarine or shortening.
+If you do choose to use eggs, separating the eggs, beating the yolks with the sweetener, and then folding the egg whites into the other ingredients also helps to give your oil-based cakes and quick breads both richness and lift.
+This process better allows you to bake without using margarine or shortening.

 Baking Cookies Without Butter

 Generally, in cookie recipes and other dense, sweet dessert recipes like pie dough and cobblers, using margarine and shortening is the best choice.
-The exception to this rule is for baking cookies that do not use baking agents or are meant to be somewhat dense and dry, like these dairy-free thumbprint cookies or this dairy-free Chocolate and Ginger Biscotti.
+The exception to this rule is for baking cookies that do not use baking agents or are meant to be somewhat dense and dry.

 Baking Biscuits and Pastries

-For rich baked goods that use baking agents or yeast and little or no sugar or sweetener such as biscuits and pastries, using oil really will leave the finished product lacking in both texture and flavor.
-These recipes are infinitely more successful using soy margarine or shortening than anything else.
-Combining oil with ground nuts in biscuit or pastry recipes will not allow for the floury bread-like texture that defines these baked goods, and using extra eggs for richness will not allow for the desired dry texture and will produce a somewhat cake-like consistency.
-Really, oil just does not do these products justice.
-This is not to say that oil cannot be used in these recipes, but rather that while you may still produce something tasty, it will simply be vastly different from the traditional product than if you had used soy margarine, shortening or another semi-solid fat that more closely resembles butter.
+For biscuits and pastries that typically use baking agents or yeast and little or no sweetener, using oil will leave the finished product lacking in both texture and flavor.
+These recipes are much more successful using soy margarine or shortening than anything else.
+Combining oil with ground nuts in biscuit or pastry recipes will not allow for the floury, breadlike texture that defines these baked goods.
+Furthermore, using extra eggs for richness will not allow for the desired dry texture and will produce a somewhat cakelike consistency.
+Really, oil does not do these products justice.
+This is not to say that oil cannot be used in these recipes, but the result will be vastly different from the traditional product made with soy margarine, shortening, or another semisolid fat.

-Lastly, most baking recipes call for unsalted butter, and all of the soy margarine and shortenings We have come across are not unsalted.
-To account for this disparity, simply reduce the amount of salt in a given recipe by ¼ t. per ½ cup margarine.
+Most baking recipes call for unsalted butter, and all of the soy margarine and shortenings we have come across are not unsalted.
+To account for this disparity, reduce the amount of salt in a given recipe by 1/4 teaspoon per 1/2 cup margarine.